Back to Career Hacks

 Anduril4%Defense Hardware

 MaintainX, which sells maintenance workflow software to industrial customers, has 59% of its open roles in GTM.
 They need field sales reps who can walk into a factory floor, understand the pain points, and close a deal.
+OpenAI, by contrast, has only 11% GTM.
+Their product largely sells itself through an API and a consumer app, so the hiring is overwhelmingly technical.
+Anduril, building defense hardware, sits at just 4% GTM.
+When your customer is the U.S. Department of Defense, you don't need a large outbound sales team.
+You need engineers and government-relations specialists.

 Industry CategoryGTM Share